Health Marketers Embrace Digital + Creativity But There's Room to Grow

 Healthcare companies understand the need to reach consumers in new ways.
-They’re utilizing digital channels and executing more creative, emotionally-driven campaigns.
+They’re utilizing digital channels and executing more creative, emotionally driven campaigns.
 Companies have a business priority to build relationships with consumers through both HCP marketing and DTC marketing.
-The old ways of growing a brand through an army of sales reps and doctor relationships is less effective.
+The old ways of growing a brand through an army of sales reps and doctor relationships are less effective.
 Companies must understand their stakeholders and know how to reach them, where to reach them, with what message, and at what time.

 Can Creativity Live Within Healthcare?

 Just in time for the inaugural Cannes Lions Health Festival, healthcare marketers share their thoughts on creative bravery in healthcare for an article on Medical Marketing and Media.
 “Social media and mobile technology have quite simply turned communications on its head,” said Catherine Steele, global head of communications and patient relations at Novartis Pharma AG.
 “The key to success goes beyond the basics of ensuring your campaign fits in clearly with the brand or company strategy and having measurements in place to assess its impact.”
 She stressed the importance of having senior management support and cross-functional collaboration.
 For Sameer Desai, head of consumer healthcare at Mundipharma, campaigns that communicate the emotional impact of the individual are much more effective than “my molecule is better than their” communication.
 He believes it is the marketer’s role to educate the different functions within a company needed to sign off on a campaign about the benefits of campaigns that go beyond the product and speak to the patient and “the person” behind the HCP.